hassan-anees/hassananees/src/content/posts/book-review-fooled-by-randomness-by-nassim-nicholas-taleb.md

 pubDate: 2025-09-14
 draft: true
 ---
 I write to express what a fantastic book Fooled by Randomness is and to reflect on the areas of the book the influenced my thinking the most.
-This post is not meant to summarise Nassim Taleb's as he both clear and direct in his literature.
-Instead, I am here as a student of psychology and a practitioner in security attempting to relate the principles laid out in the book within the field.
+This post is not meant to summarize Nassim Taleb's as he both clear and direct in his literature.
+Instead, I am here as a student of psychology and a practitioner in security attempting to relate the principles laid out in the book within my own field.

 We'll talk about the following: